 When selecting the topic of your podcast there are two directions you can go; you can go with a very big mass market audience or you can go with a narrow niche audience.

 Why are profitable niche markets like dog training and fly fishing tailor-made for podcasting?
 Simple, because they work!
 A solid niche makes it easier for you to define your ideal audience as well as the types of sponsors and advertisers to target.
 There's also less competition making it easier for you to claim your stake in the market.

 I usually always recommend targeting a niche market when starting an online business, creating a YouTube presence, or creating a blog... and podcasting is not different.

-With a mass market podcast (such as politics) there's a lot more competition but the market is so big you should be able to capture a segment of the market as long as you are interesting and have a unique point of view.
+With a mass-market podcast (such as politics or general weight-loss) there's a lot more competition but the market is so big you should be able to capture a segment of the market as long as you are interesting and have a unique point of view.

 Speaking of niche markets, if you're interested in making money online (podcasting or otherwise) you'll want to see this list of the 10 best-selling niches to make money online.

 2. Devote Yourself to Making the Best Podcast Possible

 This one should go without saying -- the better your podcast, the more listeners and followers you'll get.

 Even if you start out with a minimal audience, as most podcasters do, take advantage of this time to produce quality content, relevant context, a consistent delivery, and superior production.
 Advertisers and sponsors essentially demand two things: an attractive product and a large, dedicated audience.
 As you work on building your audience, hone your hosting, interviewing and presentation skills.